 A Three-Hour Tour: City Island, a mile-long island in the Susquehanna River, is home to FNB Field where Harrisburg’s minor league baseball team plays.
 It’s also a huge draw for fun: activities there include paddlewheel boating, swimming, water golf and rides on the miniature train that circles the island.

-TRAVEL TIP: Hershey Park is in Hershey, Pennsylvania, about 15 miles from downtown Harrisburg.
+Hershey Park is in Hershey, Pennsylvania, about 15 miles from downtown Harrisburg.
 It's a chocolate lover's dream, but there's much more to do than just eat chocolate or tour the factory.
 Enjoy thrilling roller coasters and water rides, or take in live performances by tribute bands and singers.
 Nature enthusiasts can take part in interactive falconry demos featuring hawks, falcons and golden eagles.